 The opportunity to venture out and connect with others who share our interests — whether it’s a book club, a cooking class, or cafe culture — has all but vanished during this pandemic.
 As a result, we’ve seen an uptick in viewers turning to YouTube for a temporary alternative.

 One way people are connecting with like-minded communities is through “Day in the Life” videos, which allow everyone from college students to celebrities to share what a typical day is like for them.
-Uploads for this genre have increased more than 85% since March 15, compared with the start of the year.5 Since social distancing restrictions have been in place, we’ve also seen a subgenre emerge that exposes daily behavior under quarantine; videos with “day in the life” and “quarantine” in the title crossed a milestone of 100 daily uploads on March 21.6
+Uploads for this genre have increased more than 85% since 15 March, compared with the start of the year.5 Since social distancing restrictions have been in place, we’ve also seen a subgenre emerge that exposes daily behaviour under quarantine; videos with “day in the life” and “quarantine” in the title crossed a milestone of 100 daily uploads on March 21.6

 Another way people are connecting to interest-based communities is by replicating their community’s rituals at home.
 Cafe culture is a great example.
 For those craving a visit to their local barista, videos about specialty coffee drinks are providing a fix.
 Beginning in mid-March, the “dalgona” whipped coffee trend took off on YouTube, through tutorials showing how to prepare the cafe-style treat using just three ingredients (instant coffee powder, sugar, and hot water) and a hand mixer.
 Between March 15 and April 6, the average view of videos with “dalgona” in the title increased by more than 5,000%.7 While growing in popularity worldwide, this trend is particularly hot in Asia, which houses many of the top videos on the topic.